-The Fertility Assessment provides insight into the most common hormone abnormalities that can affect fertility including elevated prolactin, thyroid disorders, progesterone insufficiency, low testosterone in men, and polycystic ovarian syndrome.
-Stress can also affect fertility, so consideration may be given to ordering the Comprehensive Hormone Insights (CHI), an Adrenal Function Panel or a Month-Long Hormone Assessment for a view to cortisol production/patterns.
+The Fertility Assessment provides insight into the most common hormone abnormalities that can affect fertility including elevated prolactin, thyroid disorders, progesterone insufficiency, low testosterone in men, and polycystic ovary syndrome.
+Stress can also affect fertility, so consideration may be given to ordering the Comprehensive Hormone InsightsTM (CHI) for a view to cortisol production/patterns.
 The Fertility Assessment may be recommended in the presence of decreased progesterone and elevated androgens in women and increased alpha-reductase activity in men, or whenever infertility is a clinical concern.